"Rural India, holds immense potential for economic growth," says Prasanna Kumar founder of Vilcart | Business

 He cited recent statistics indicating that a significant portion of direct consumption, both in agricultural produce and urban consumption, originates from rural India.
 "I restrict my discussion to rural India, which holds immense potential for economic growth," stated Kumar.

-Kumar added, "With the recent announcement of per capita expenditure as well, 80 per cent of the direct consumption now in the agricultural project and the foot side and almost like 73 per cent of the urban direct foot consumptions is been produced in the rural India actually," "Recent developments, including the increase in per capita expenditure and the concentration of direct consumption in rural areas, underscore the significance of tapping into this market" he further said.
+Kumar added, "With the recent announcement of per capita expenditure as well, 80 percent of the direct consumption is now in the agricultural product and food sector and almost like 73 percent of the urban direct food consumptions is been produced in the rural India actually."
+"Recent developments, including the increase in per capita expenditure and the concentration of direct consumption in rural areas, underscore the significance of tapping into this market" he further said.

 When questioned about government policies that facilitated his startup journey, Kumar highlighted initiatives such as the Farmer Producer Organization (FPO), lauded for their impact on rural communities.
 These initiatives, according to Kumar, have empowered farmers to adopt a more business-oriented approach, enabling them to leverage economies of scale and overcome logistical challenges.